wordswords/davidcraddocknet-hugo/hugo-site/content/posts/platformengineer.md

 The plan is to 'prove' my AWS knowledge by going ahead and sitting the AWS Solution Architect exam, and gaining the certificate.

-Then I want to build up my Kubernates knowledge.
+Then I want to build up my Kubernetes knowledge.

-Everyone says the path of learning: Linux -> Docker -> Networking -> Kubernates is the way to go, so I'm going to follow that path.
+Everyone says the path of learning: Linux -> Docker -> Networking -> Kubernetes is the way to go, so I'm going to follow that path.

 ## Learning Resources